halt-dos/hd-wiki-public/docs/cloud/cloud_infrastructure/archictecture.md

 ---

-## Summary

-This document provides an overview of Haltdos Intelligent DNS, a globally distributed DNS-based traffic steering and optimization system designed to enhance performance, reliability, and availability for web applications.
-It explains how Haltdos Intelligent DNS evaluates client requests in real time and routes them to the most optimal Haltdos solution instance deployed across multiple cloud service providers (CSPs).

-The purpose of this document is to help organizations understand the internal working, routing logic, and decision-making process behind Haltdos Intelligent DNS, especially in globally distributed application environments requiring intelligent traffic management.

-This document is applicable for applications protected by Haltdos Cloud Solution and utilizing Haltdos Intelligent DNS for proximity-based routing, latency optimization, and high-availability failover across Haltdos’ multi-cloud infrastructure.

----

 ## Introduction

 Modern web applications serve users across diverse geographic regions who expect fast, secure, and reliable service.
 When an application is deployed or protected across multiple cloud regions, it becomes essential to route traffic efficiently to the nearest and healthiest node.
 Traditional DNS mechanisms offer only static resolution and cannot make dynamic, performance-based decisions.